swasd/dpm/README.md

 Started as a sub-project of `Swasd` (reads Swasdee - means Hello in the Thai language), `dpm` stands for "Dee Package Manager". *Dee* is a Thai word literally means good.
-Basically, we have a vision to have a good package manager for the clound native world.
+Basically, we have a vision to have a good package manager for the cloud native world.

 The technology behind `dpm` is historically from a toy project named `gattai`.